 - detailed knowledge and clear understanding of Practical Music as relating to technique, genres, styles and repertoire; - the ability to effectively implement apply the correct techniques relevant to the chosen instrument with a view to perform the required repertoire with the necessary technical proficiency; - the ability to gather, analyse, process and present integrated literature on performance practices relevant to the chosen repertoire; - the ability to identify, analyse and define practical problems during the preparation of self-studies and/or quick studies and sight-reading, as well as to select the best possible solutions to address such problems. - the ability to operate as part of an ensemble and make appropriate contributions to successfully an ensemble work on the chosen instrument.

-After successful completion of the module, the student will be able to demonstrate and apply the basic choral conducting techniques before a choir.
+After successful completion of this module, the student will be able to demonstrate: